Iran in the bible

 Ultimately, the purpose of this divine control over Gog’s attack is to show God’s sovereignty and to bring about Israel’s deliverance.
 God would bring Gog up against Israel to reveal his holiness and power to the nations.
 The attack itself becomes the occasion for God to decisively intervene and crush Israel’s enemies.

 In 586 BCE, God used Babylon as his agent of destruction to deliver punishment to a rebellious Judah.
-Now, however, God instigates the attack of Gog and his hordes, but He [will] obliterate them and protect Israel.5
+Now, however, God instigates the attack of Gog and his hordes, but He [will] obliterate them and protect Israel.

 In the end, according to Ezekiel, Gog’s alliance will be destroyed.

-Did We Just Witness the Gog-Magog War?
+Are We Witnessing the Gog-Magog War?

 Several things indicate not yet—although, as God has done throughout Scripture, He is likely setting the stage.

-Regardless of where we are at on God’s calendar, one thing is for sure: God is moving all things forward to the fulfillment of His Word—toward the day when He says He will “make My holy name known in the midst of My people Israel,” and the nations will “know that I am the Lord” (Ezekiel 39:7).
+Regardless of where we are at on God’s calendar, one thing is for sure: God is moving all things forward to the fulfillment of His Word—toward the day when He says He will “make My holy name known in the midst of My people Israel,” and the nations will “know that I am the Lord” (39:7).

 The History of Iran and Israel